Ultimate-Disk-Partition-Manager-Guide-img2

 For most power-user needs — shrinking C: to create a new partition, migrating an OS to a new SSD, or converting MBR to GPT — a dedicated third-party partition manager is necessary.

-Free Partition Manager: MiniTool Partition Wizard
+MiniTool Partition Wizard

-Free Edition Strengths
+What the Free Edition Covers

 • Create, delete, format, and resize partitions